-Barn Owls have large round heads with white heart-shaped faces and dark eyes.
+Barn owls have large round heads with white heart-shaped faces and dark eyes.
 Their wings and back are covered with buff-colored feathers.
 The feathers on their chests and underneath their wings are white with black or brown speckles.
 Their legs are long and featherless.

-Mice, gophers, voles, shrews, small birds, insects, fish and crustaceans make up the diet of the wild Barn Owl.
+Mice, gophers, voles, shrews, small birds, insects, fish, and crustaceans make up the diet of the wild barn owl.
 At Cosley Zoo, the barn owls receive quail and mice.
 Because of their physical limitations, the raptors at Cosley Zoo are not fed live prey.

-Barn Owls mate for life.
-Females lay a clutch of 3-6 eggs.
+Barn owls mate for life.
+Females lay a clutch of three to six eggs.
 The eggs are laid one at a time every few days over two or three weeks.
-Since each egg needs to incubate for 32-34 days before hatching, the hatching of the eggs is also spread out over a 2 or 3-week interval.
-At about 3 weeks of age, the owlets are able to eat by themselves the food their parents provide by themselves, without requiring the parents to tear it into pieces first.
+Since each egg needs to incubate for 32-34 days before hatching, the hatching of the eggs is also spread out over a two or three-week interval.
+At about three weeks of age, the owlets are able to eat the food their parents provide by themselves, without requiring the parents to tear it into pieces first.
 By two months of age, the young are completely independent.
-Barn Owls raise 2-3 broods per year.
+Barn owls raise two or three broods per year.

-The Barn Owl can be found in trees, abandoned burrows and buildings, and old farm machinery left in fields.
-Its preferred habitat is temperate forests and grasslands.
-Barn Owls hunt at night in open areas and fields and cover a large area, sometimes flying up to 3 miles looking for food.
+Barn owls can be found in trees, abandoned burrows and buildings, and old farm machinery left in fields.
+Their preferred habitat is temperate forests and grasslands.
+Barn owls hunt at night in open areas and fields and cover a large area, sometimes flying up to three miles looking for food.

-In the wild, Barn Owls have an average life expectancy of two years.
-In captivity, they can live to be 15-18 years old.
+In the wild, barn owls have an average life expectancy of two years.
+In human care, they can live to be 15-18 years old.